 Upper Grade Level Student Scheduled into a Rotating Schedule

 In this example, the student is an upper grade level student and is scheduled into many classes during the course of the day.
 This is a rotating schedule.
 The student is scheduled into a Home Room class which meets 0.
 In this school, period 0 is the period where attendance will be taken.

 In Edit Mode, check the End Date and Start Date.
 The End Date should be the last school day that the student was enrolled in the old section (the section they are leaving).
-The Start Date should filled in with the first school day when the student will be enrolled in the new section (the section they are entering).
+The Start Date should be populated with the first school day when the student will be enrolled in the new section.
 In order for the Course Attendance Reporting (CAR) table to be properly maintained, these dates must be correct.
 Locate the course in their schedule that contains the section that will be changed.
 Click on the section that the student is moving into.
 The new section will turn green.